dindops/nfmer/README.md

 ## TODO:
-* Dockerfiles!
+* [x] Dockerfiles!
-* POST/PUT endpoints in the API that would be used by the Scraper - this allows the Scraper to be used locally/in the CI/CD pipeline, and doesn't require to set up Internet egress in the VPS (cost-saving)
+* [ ] POST/PUT endpoints in the API that would be used by the Scraper - this allows the Scraper to be used locally/in the CI/CD pipeline, and doesn't require to set up Internet egress in the VPS (cost-saving)
-* Separation of English and Polish names
+* [x] All in English
-* api and webapp running as separate pods on a kubernetes cluster!
+* [ ] api and webapp running as separate pods on a kubernetes cluster!